C-D-Lewis/blog.chrislewis.me.uk/posts/2025/2025-11-02-Fully-Automated-Cloud-Minecraft.md

 ```

 As can be seen, the module includes inputs for specifying healthchecks - which
-is required for the ALB load balancer to keep the instance registered to it
+is required for the load balancer to keep the instance registered to it alive.
-alive.
-As a quick solution the server is launched with a basic Python HTTP
+As a quick solution the server is launched with a basic Python HTTP server on
-server on port 80 since introspection into a Minecraft server with rcon is
+port 80 since introspection into a Minecraft server with rcon is relatively
-relatively non-trivial.
-An NLB (Network Load Balancer) is configurable instead
+non-trivial.
+An NLB (Network Load Balancer) is configurable instead of an
-of an Application Load Balancer to support customized port numbers, rather than
+Application Load Balancer to support customized port numbers and protocols,
-just HTTP/S that a web application would be using.
+rather than just HTTP/S that a web application would be using.
+It also includes
+an EFS... more on that below.

 ```text
 module.infrastructure.aws_lb_listener.server_nlb_listener[0]: Creating...